llingg/docs-opmanual_autolab/book/robotarium/30_localization_system/30_localization_system.md

 <div class='requirements' markdown="1">

-Requires: put requirements here
+Requires: A fully operational [Duckietown](+opmanual_duckietown#duckietowns)

-Results: put result here
+Results: A working localization system to localize all duckiebots inside the Autolab

-Next Steps: put next steps here
+Next Steps: The first step is to build the [watchtowers](#localization-watchtower-hardware)
 </div>

-The auto-localization system is an important part of the Autolab, as it gives the localization of all Autobots in the city to a server.
+The localization system is an important part of the Autolab, as it gives the localization of all Autobots in the city to a server.
 In the Autolab, the Autobots are Duckiebots that have been improved to Autolab specifications (see [](#autolab-autobot-specs)).

 Note: Watchtowers are an experimental feature of Duckietown, which are currently only used in Autolabs.